Adj928/350p/PROJECT_0.md

     - `fread`
     - `fwrite`
     - `fseek`
-- Principles in Data Management Chapter 1.3
+- Principles in Data Management Chapter 1

-Note that:
-- `fread` and `fwrite` are NOT guaranteed to read or write the full amount.
+Note that `fread` and `fwrite` are NOT guaranteed to read or write the full amount.

+You may use any function provided in a standard LIBC header file, including:
+- `<stdio.h>`
+- `<stdlib.h>`

+As a reminder, you may **not** use coding assistants on this project.

 #### Working with C